MaggieWelch/ds2002-scripts/README.md

 # ds2002-scripts
-a repi for my scripting
+a repo for my scripting